 Beets are highly nutritious and “cardiovascular health” friendly root vegetables.
 Certain unique pigment antioxidants in this root and its top greens have been found to offer protection against coronary artery disease and stroke, lower cholesterol levels within the body, and have anti-aging effects.

-Botanically, this tuberous root vegetable belongs to the Amarathaceae family, in the beta genus.
+Botanically, this tuberous root vegetable belongs to the Amaranthaceae family, in the beta genus.
 Its scientific name is Beta vulgaris.
-Swiss chard is another member in the beta genus grown for its edible leaves.
+Swiss chard is another member of the beta genus grown for its edible leaves.

 |Beets with green tops.|

 Beets are small herbaceous plants with broad dark-green leaves.
 Its underground taproot matures in 50-60 days of sowing and weighs about 100 to 150 grams.
 If not harvested at the right time, it continues growing to more than a pound and may develop surface cracks, woody and fibrous in texture, lose flavor, and become less appetizing.

 |Chioggia beets- cut section.Courtesy: rochelle|

 Many different cultivars like red, orange-yellow and white verities of beet exist.
 The unique crimson-red color of red beet is due to betalain pigments, such as betanin and betacyanin.
 Yellow varieties are rich in ß-xanthin pigment.
 The root and its top tender greens have been in use for human consumption.
 Chioggia beet or candy cane variety has alternative red and white concentric whorls.